nicola-stroffolino-scuola/PCTO/Diary.md

 ## Day 3

 + Complete the Parking Lot Project in Hyperskill course
-+ Still yet to finish the theory of the project
++ Still yet to finish the theory of the project, yes is skipped everything